-The Homelessness Task Force meets every Wednesday at 11:30 AM in the City Council Chambers of City Hall.
+The Homelessness Task Force typically meets every other Wednesday at 11:30 AM in the City Council Chambers of City Hall and on Zoom.

 The Montpelier City Council created a Homelessness Task Force in August of 2019 as a response to growing concern for our neighbors experiencing homelessness.